Financial Aid & Scholarships - Graduate

 Academic Requirements: Admission to the university is a prerequisite to consideration for financial aid.
 Special non-degree students are not eligible for aid unless they are working for a qualifying, approved teacher certification or certificate.
 Add-on teaching certifications are not eligible for federal aid.
 Students must demonstrate satisfactory academic progress in order to receive aid.

-Other Federal Requirements: These include proper citizenship status and not being in default on any federal student loan.
+Other Requirements: These include eligible U.S. citizenship status and not being in default on any federal student loan.
 See the withdrawal from the university policy for additional requirements.
 Awards are subject to change at any time pursuant to changes to federal funding levels or regulatory mandates.

 Credit Load Required for Financial Aid